mggg-states/AK-shapefiles/README.md

 This shapefile was obtained from the Alaska Division of Elections and processed by members of the Metric Geometry and Gerrymandering Group (MGGG).

 ## Sources
-The precinct shapefile and election results were downloaded from the Alaska Division of Elections website (http://www.elections.alaska.gov/Core/electionresources.php).
-Demographic data was downloaded from the 2010 Decennial Census at the census block level from IPUMS NHGIS (https://www.nhgis.org).
+The precinct shapefile and election results were downloaded from the [Alaska Division of Elections website](http://www.elections.alaska.gov/Core/electionresources.php).
+Demographic data was downloaded from the 2010 Decennial Census at the census block level from [IPUMS NHGIS](https://www.nhgis.org).

 ## Processing
 Election data from the Alaska Division of Elections was cleaned and converted to a CSV by MGGG staff so it could be joined to the precinct shapefile.
-Demographic data was aggregated from the block level to the precinct level using MGGG’s proration and roundoff tools (available here https://github.com/gerrymandr/Preprocessing).
+Demographic data was aggregated from the block level to the precinct level using [MGGG’s proration and roundoff tools](https://github.com/gerrymandr/Preprocessing).
 Roundoff was used to assign Alaska house districts to precincts.

 ## Metadata
 * `ID`: Unique identifier